frinknet/DWARFTON/README.md

+# DWARFTON LIBS CPU
 Extremely small JavaScript framework written for brevity in the tradition of jQuery and backbone.js

 Basically, instead of writing in CoffeeScript or some other derivitive this allows to write concise and readable Javascript that is nearly vanilla.js and thereby allowing very fast and terse code.

 # The Acronymn

-DWARTON itself is an acronym for the abbreviation of helpers provided therein as follows.
+DWARTON LIBS CPU is itself an acronym for the abbreviation of helpers provided therein as follows.

-## Essentials
+## DWARFTON = Essentials
 - D = Document - This references the `document` object of the DOM
 - W = Window - This references the `window` object of the DOM
 - A = Arrayize() - This turns anything into an `array` whether by concatenating entries or merging Arrays.